FAQ

 What is cassava cat litter, exactly?+

 Cassava (also called tapioca or yuca) is a starchy root vegetable.
 When ground into a fine starch and pressed into pellets, it becomes a highly absorbent, clumping cat litter.
-Our flagship Cassava + Tofu Blend retail line is a 70:30 blend of cassava starch and food-grade pea-fiber tofu — fully plant-based, no bentonite.
+Our flagship House Blend is a 70:30 blend of cassava starch and food-grade pea-fiber tofu, fully plant-based, no bentonite.

 What's in the tofu formula?+